-The School of Geography and Environmental Sciences draws together researchers from across a range of physical and human disciplines to address many of the international and regional changes, challenges and impacts facing society today.
-We have an international outlook with a research presence in five continents, 31 countries and three world oceans, providing a firm foundation to solving and exploring regional concerns.
-Geography and Environmental Sciences at Ulster consistently produces research judged as world-leading (4*) or internationally excellent (3*).
-In REF 2014, 58% of our research publications and 100% of our research impact was scored as being world leading (4*) or internationally excellent (3*) and 88% of our research environment was rated as being internationally excellent.
+The School of Geography and Environmental Sciences draws together researchers who investigate a wide range of both human and physical environments to address the most important international and regional challenges and impacts facing society today.
+We have an international research outlook with a research presence in five continents, 31 countries and three world oceans, providing a firm foundation to solving and exploring global issues.
+We consistently produce research judged as being world-leading or internationally excellent and in REF2021, 84% of our research publications and 100% of our research impact was scored as being world leading (4*) or internationally excellent (3*) and 88% of our research environment was rated as being internationally excellent.

-Our research is organised around two core themes:
+Our research is organised around two research clusters:

 1) Environmental Processes, Management and Sustainability

 Research in this cluster is focused on understanding the interlinked physical, biological and chemical processes operating in the Earth’s crust and surface to enable a better understanding of the sustainability of environmental systems and their management.
 Key research themes are freshwater security, catchment dynamics, earth surface processes, glaciation, palaeo-climate, sea-level change, coastal processes, planetary geomorphology and marine ecology.